People with companies have rights – do you know what they are?

 It is easy to think – oh my freelancer has their own company so nothing to do with law or tax is going to be a problem for me.
-Unfortunately, if they are the only person in their company, then this is not always the case.
+If they are the only person in their company, then this is not always the case.

-The law on IR35 (tax) and equality for freelancers with a personal service company is changing
+The law on IR35 (tax) and equality for freelancers keeps changing

 A personal service company has discrimination rights

 If you stop using a PSC because the person you pay that way is too old, or pregnant, or disabled, or for any other equality related reason – then you can’t use the fact it is a company to get out of a discrimination tribunal.
-In a recent Employment Appeal Tribunal decision it was held that the PSC was a legal personal with rights that could include claiming equality and discrimination rights.
-If you’d like a more technical report on this – read Christopher Head’s LinkedIn pulse article – click here.
+If the company is subject to a detriment (eg you stop booking work through it) because of its association with a person who has an equality protected characteristic – eg age, race, gender, etc) then the company can have a discrimination claim against you.

 If you are worried about what you are already doing – talk to us in confidence – call us on 020 3887 0500 or email email@example.com

 This article was first published in October 2015 and was updated most recently in January and May 2019.